- Last Updated on: Dec 19th, 2019

 Once EIR is turned on by the user, and the user tries to get a separate receipt of an item from the bill for which the user is supposed to find the account for the value of the item received.
 The EIR QuickBooks Desktop developed an Inventory Offset Account that works as an opening account in between the item receipts and bills.
 As the user enters the bill for an item receipt, the transaction amount that has been cleared from the Inventory Offset Account and credit to the payable account.

 At the time the user entered an item receipt QuickBooks desktop generates the below journal entry:

 |Credit||Inventory Asset Account|

-At the time you enter an item Bill QuickBooks desktop generates the following journal entry.
+At the time when the user enters an item Bill QuickBooks desktop generates the following journal entry.

 For example: After turning on the Enhanced Inventory Receiving (EIR), Act.
 Cost shows 0.00 in job profitability detail report in a company file.

-As EIR is turned on, the item used in generating bill is often related to the Inventory Offset Account rather than the account which was used at the initial set up of the item.
+As EIR is turned on, the item used in generating bill is often related to the Inventory Offset Account rather than the account that was used at the initial setup of the item.

 The default filter of job profitability detail report is Account: All income/expense and Name.